 Reminder: August 1 is the deadline for students to submit their proof of COVID-19 vaccination for the Fall 2021 semester.
 For information on the vaccine mandate and helpful FAQs for the semester, click here.×

 The Learning Disabilities Program is an academic support program for incoming first-time, first-year students who have a primary or secondary diagnosis of a learning disorder and/or ADHD.
 There is no additional financial cost for the program services.
 Please write to firstname.lastname@example.org with your questions.
 Read below for what we look for and how to apply.

-Founded in 1979, the Learning Disabilities Program at Westfield State University offers a supportive academic setting where students with learning differences, that are learning disability or ADHD based, can flourish.
-A professional Program Advisor is assigned to each new student in the Learning Disabilities Program.
-The Advisor helps students to master their individual learning strengths and assists students in becoming fully independent learners.
+Founded in 1979, the Learning Disabilities Program at Westfield State University offers a supportive academic setting where students with learning differences, that are learning disorder or ADHD based, can flourish.
+Each student in the Learning Disabilities Program is assigned to a professional Program Advisor.
+This advisor works with the same students throughout their entire undergraduate careers, teaching them to master their individual learning strengths and to become fully independent learners.

 The services available are discussed with each student in the Learning Disabilities Program.
 Services include the following: